Kapeli/Dash-User-Contributions/docsets/Pillow/README.md

 - Download the desired release from GitHub
   [Pillow releases](https://github.com/python-pillow/Pillow/releases)
-- Run `make html` in the `docs` directory (if you are missing some requried packages run `python setup.py develop` in the root dir first)
+- Run `make doc` in the Pillow directory (if you are missing some requried packages run `pip install -r requirements.txt` first)
 - Run [doc2dash](https://pypi.python.org/pypi/doc2dash/) on the
   `html` directory inside `docs/_build/`: `doc2dash -n Pillow html`
 - Edit the Info.plist in the docset, adding the following keys: